 I love my Magic Mouse.
-I've been using it since Apple first released the little desktop critter last year.
+I've been using it since Apple first released the little desktop critter in 2009.
 But it does have a few issues, including dropping the Bluetooth connection and short battery life.
 The good outweighs the bad, though, by a large percentage, so I put up with these shortcomings.
 I've also devised methods to fix common disconnect issues.

 Fix Magic Mouse Disconnects